kkalouli/BIBLE-processing/README.md

 # BIBLE-processing

-Multilingual processing of the Bible.
+A Multilingual Approach for Question Classification